How to Clean Metal Jewelry

 Care for platinum jewelry in the same way that you would care for gold jewelry.
 Pure platinum also does not tarnish.
 Though it is stronger than gold, it is also usually mixed with other metals to increase its strength; so it can slowly tarnish over time.

+Silver tarnishes very easily and it needs regular cleanings to keep its shine.
+There are many silver polishes available commercially, but be careful of any powders or scrubs, since larger particles in these products can scratch and damage fine silver jewelry.
 Wash silver jewelry in the same way described above for gold.
-If there is tarnish on the item, use a commercial silver polish -- the best type for jewelry is the dip-style polishes -- following the package directions.
+If there is tarnish on the item, use a commercial silver polish — the best type for jewelry is the dip-style polishes — following the package directions.
 Then rinse the silver well before wearing it; the chemicals in silver cleaners can damage skin.

 These two metals are becoming very popular in men’s jewelry since they are very durable and do not scratch or tarnish.
 Jewelry made from these materials just needs a scrub with warm soapy water to remove any oils or grime.